WP-API/WP-API/docs/routes/users.md

 	GET /users/me

+This endpoint offers a permalink to get the current user, without needing to know the user's ID.

 ### Input
 #### `fields`
 ...

 ### Response
+If the client is currently logged in, a 302 Found status is given.
+The User is available canonically from the URL specified in the Location header.

-The response is the User entity containing the current User if available.
+The User entity containing the current User is also returned in the body for convenience.

+If the client is not logged in, a 401 Unauthorized status is given.

 Edit a User